HackYourFuture/explore/SETUP.md

 - [Cheat sheet for basics and shortcuts](https://slack.com/intl/en-nl/help/articles/201374536-Slack-keyboard-shortcuts)
 - [How to format your messages in Slack](https://api.slack.com/reference/surfaces/formatting)

 ### Where do I write my code?
+That depends...

+In the end we will all write code in Visual Studio Code, but as a beginner it can be a bit intimidating so there are many alternatives you can use for this module.
+In the end it is up to you to decide which way you find most comfortable.

+#### For beginners!

+##### Codepen

+[CodePen](https://www.codepen.io) is an online code editor and development environment that allows you to write and experiment with HTML, CSS, and JavaScript.
+It provides a live preview of the code as you type so it is great for playing around with some code when building a website.

+##### JSTutor

+[JSTutor](https://pythontutor.com/javascript.html#mode=edit) is an online code editor that also can visualise the execution of the code which will help when initially learning JavaScript.
+So whenever you are doing pure JavaScript work we suggest using this website.

+#### For if you already know some things

-Inside a code editor called Visual Studio Code
+##### Visual Studio Code

 ![vscode logo](./assets/vscode-logo.png)